 - In Janie’s relationship with Tea Cake, how do the two genders interact?
 How could this relationship be read as even more stereotypically gendered than Janie’s previous relationships?
 Conversely, how could this relationship be read as one where gender becomes irrelevant?

 - In what ways do Logan, Joe, and Tea Cake fit or break out of the stereotypical masculine role?

 - What’s up with Tea Cake beating Janie to show her who’s boss?
 Part of what Janie is attracted to in Tea Cake is his more egalitarian notions of gender equality.
 Is Janie wrong about him?
 At the end of the day, is he just like Logan and Joe?

-Despite Nanny, Logan, and Joe’s attempts to put Janie "in her place" as a submissive and silent wife, Janie ultimately succeeds in breaking traditional gender roles.
+Despite Nanny's, Logan's, and Joe’s attempts to put Janie "in her place" as a submissive and silent wife, Janie ultimately succeeds in breaking traditional gender roles.

-In their love, Janie and Tea Cake each show a positive characteristic typical of the other gender, whereas Logan and Joe never did in their relationships with Janie.
+In their love, Janie and Tea Cake each show a positive characteristic typical of the other gender, whereas Logan and Joe never do in their relationships with Janie.